momohdy/Google-Calendar-API/README.md

     }" ,
 }

-///////////////////
+## GET EVENTS

-2 ) You Can GET all Appointments in specific time region

-by following Google-apis for calendar Format
+2 ) You Can GET all Events in specific time-region , by following Google-apis for calendar Format

 {
     "eventTimeStart" : "{{TIME}}",